 Homemade veggie burgers are so much better than store-bought!
-Pile these vegan Walnut Lentil Burgers high with lettuce, tomatoes, and pickles, or whatever your favorite burger fixin’s are!
-This recipe is easy to make and the burgers freeze easily.
+Pile your vegan Walnut Lentil Burgers high with lettuce, tomatoes, and pickles, or whatever your favorite burger fixin’s are!
+This lentil burger recipe is easy to make, and the patties freeze easily.
+They’re vegan and gluten-free.

 I have a little bit of a food hoarding problem.
 As far as problems go, it’s pretty low on the urgency scale, but I do have a pantry (and fridge and freezer) overflowing with food.